 There has been a sushi place in the same spot on Wilshire Boulevard squashed between the non-stop frat party at Q’s and perpetual south-of-the-border Spring Break at Cabo Cantina for I don’t know how long.
 It’s been there at least as long as I’ve been lurking around the western parts of LA, so that’s at least 10 years, and 10 years ago, the restaurant already looked like it had some pretty good mileage on it.

 I ate there a few times when I first moved to the area, because how does one ignore a ginormous sign hovering over the place that screams out “SUSHI!” in a very strong Asian accent?
-The outside was a little rundown and the inside was, well, worse – dark, crusty, cracked vinyl booth decor from the 1980s, and had this strange unidentifiable odor lingering in the air.
+The outside was rundown and the inside was, well, worse – dark, crusty, cracked vinyl booth decor from the 1980s, and had this strange unidentifiable odor lingering in the air.
 If I had to say something, I’d say dirty-dishrag-that’s-been-forgotten-in-the-corner-for-seventeen-days.
 Yeah, I’m sensitive to smell like that.

 Then one day, with no prior warning, the restaurant was boarded up with “Under Renovation” spray-painted across as if by some freeway underpass tagger.